hashicorp/terraform-provider-azuread/website/docs/auth/service_principal_configuration.html.markdown

 * [Authenticating to Azure using Managed Service Identity](managed_service_identity.html)
 * [Authenticating to Azure using a Service Principal and a Client Certificate](service_principal_client_certificate.html)
 * Authenticating to Azure using a Service Principal and a Client Secret (which is covered in this guide)

+Further steps must be taken to grant a Service Principal permission to manage objects in an Azure Active Directory:

+* Granting a Service Principal permission to manage AAD (which is covered in this guide)

 ---